Welcome to Alaska EPSCoR

 Alaska EPSCoR improves Alaska's scientific capacity by engaging in research projects supported through National Science Foundation and state funds.
 The organization is engaged in a 5-year project entitled "Alaska Adapting to Changing Environments," which examines the mechanisms by which communities adapt to environmental and social change.
 For more information please see the project's info sheet and Strategic Plan.
 Alaska EPSCoR also administers "The Modern Blanket Toss," a three-year educational project to excite high school students about science through experiments with unmanned aerial vehicles.
 Alaska EPSCoR also recently concluded a two-year project to improve cyberconnectivity at UAF and UAA.

-EPSCoR data websites online
+EPSCoR data websites launched

 Alaska and the Geographic Information Network of Alaska have collaborated to build a series of "data portal" websites, designed to give easy access to data generated by or relevant to the current Alaska EPSCoR project.